|

 E. Franklin Dukes (1969)

 On Dec.
-18, 1963, when I was 12 years old, my parents took my 3 siblings and me from our home in Paris to Garmisch, Germany to ski; as I recall we stayed at the General Patton hotel but my memory could be wrong.
-This was our second visit.
-My third day of fearless skiing, wearing bindings my father had newly tightened, I hit a patch of ice and suffered a grotesquely broken leg.
-It was set in a clinic in Garmisch but I was sent to an American (Army?) hospital in Munich, in terrible pain, away from my family.
+16, 1963, when I was 12 years old, my parents took my 3 siblings and me from our home in Paris to Garmisch, Germany to ski.
+My third day of fearless skiing, wearing newly tightened bindings, I hit a patch of ice and suffered a grotesquely broken leg.
+A day later I landed in a hospital in Munich, in terrible pain, away from my family.
 One evening, a few days before Christmas, I heard the faintest sounds of music from somewhere in the hospital.
 An orderly told me that it was the world-famous Vienna Boys Choir, whose singing I had recently heard featured in a Disney movie (Almost Angels).
 To my delight, he promised me that they would be coming down our hallway!
 I became so excited as the angelic, ethereal sounds grew louder and the words more distinct.
-But the visit was not to be; I recall my bitter disappointment as the music simply faded away, without explanation, like so much else for me that winter.
+But the visit was not to be; I recall the bitter disappointment as the music simply faded away, without explanation, like so much else for me that winter.

 That is, until one birthday, 43 years later, when the story changed.
-My daughter mailed me my present as a card.
-Inside were two tickets and the heading cut out from a promotional flyer: "If You Missed Them Once, Don't Miss Them Again"!!!
-Yes - the Vienna Boys Choir were coming to the United States and performing at her college!
+My daughter, in her first year at the college of William and Mary, sent me my present as a card.
+Inside were two tickets and the heading cut out from the college's promotional flyer: "If You Missed Them Once, Don't Miss Them Again"!!!
+Yes - the Vienna Boys Choir was coming to the United States and performing at her college!
 That invitation seemed written for me!
 It was a sublime if somewhat surreal pleasure to share with her the complete performance that I had missed so many years earlier.
 And they were brilliant!

 "Forget now, oh little child